SpiNNakerManchester/SpiNNakerManchester.github.io/spynnaker/8.0.0/SPyNNakerModelsAndLimitations.md

 Currently, in the release versions and on the master github branch, only the `i_offset` parameter of the neural models can be used to inject current directly; there is no support here for noisy or step-based current input.
 However, support for these inputs and also DC/AC input as [described in the PyNN documentation](http://neuralensemble.org/docs/PyNN/reference/electrodes.html) can be found on the current_sources branches of sPyNNaker and PyNN8Examples.
 Step-based current input can also be achieved by updating `i_offset` between calls to `run()`.

+## Extra Neuron Models
+We also support extra model.
+These are found in pyNN.spiNNaker.extra_models

+1. `IF_curr_exp_sEMD`: Current based leaky integrate and fire with 1 excitatory and 1 inhibitory exponentially decaying synaptic input per neuron where the inhibitory input is scaled by a multiplicative factor defined by the user.
+1. `IFCondExpStoc`: Conductance-based leaky intergate and fire with a stochastic Maass threshold.
+1. `IFCurDelta`:  Leaky integrate and fire neuron with an instantaneous current input.
+1. `IFCurrDeltaCa2Adaptive`:  Spike-frequency adaptation of a generalized leaky integrate-and-fire model neuron.
+1. `IFCurrDeltaFixedProb`:  Leaky integrate and fire neuron with an instantaneous current input, and fixed probability of spiking once a threshold is reached.
+1. `IF_curr_dual_exp`: Current based, Leaky integrate and fire, with 2 excitatory and 1 inhibitory exponentially decaying synaptic input per neuron
+1. `IFTruncDelta`: Non-leaky Integrate and fire neuron with an instantaneous current input, and truncation of membrane voltage so that it never goes below V_reset.
+1. `Izhikevich_cond`: Conductance based Izhikevich with 1 excitatory and 1 inhibitory exponentially decaying synaptic input per neuron
+1. `Izhikevich_cond_dual`: Leaky integrate and fire neuron with two exponentially decaying excitatory current inputs, and one exponentially decaying inhibitory current input.
+1. `SpikeSourcePoissonVariable`:  Model to create a Spike Source Poisson Vertex.
+1. `StocExp`:  Stochastic neuron model exponential threshold and instantaneous synapses, and voltage which is reset each time step.
+1. `StocExpStable`: Stochastic neuron model with exponential threshold and instantaneous
+1. `StocSigma`: Stochastic model with sigma threshold and instantaneous synapses.

+## External Device Models
 Another (non-standard PyNN) way of injecting current into a PyNN simulation executing on the hardware is through live injection from an external device (e.g., a robot).
 A description on how to use this functionality can be found [here](SimpleIO-LabManual.pdf).

+the model currently implemented are.
+These are found in spynnaker/pyNN/external_devices
+1. ArbitraryFPGADevic
+1. ExternalFPGARetinaDevice
+1. ExternalCochleaDevice
+1. ICUBRetinaDevice
+1. MunichMotorDevice
+1. MunichRetinaDevice
+1. PushBotLifEthernet
+1. PushBotLifSpinnakerLink
+1. SPIFRetinaDevice

+## Limitations

+Note that there are further restrictions on what plasticity types are supported when used with the above models.

+All of our neural models have a limitation of 256 neurons per core.
+Depending on which SpiNNaker board you are using, this will limit the number of neurons that can be supported in any simulation.

 # Connectors